If you are a Healthcare Professional and you would like to log in to access this content, please click "Login".

 care for the management and treatment of psoriasis with biologics.
 J

 Am Acad Dermatol.
 2019;80(4):1029-1072.

 Smith CH, Jabbar-Lopez ZK, Yiu ZZ, et al. British Association of

 Dermatologists guidelines for biologic therapy for psoriasis 2017.
 Br

-Mrowietz U, de Jong EM, Kragballe K, et al. A consensus report on
+Mrowietz U, de Jong EMGJ, Kragballe K, et al. A consensus report on

 appropriate treatment optimization and transitioning in the

 management of moderate-to-severe plaque psoriasis.
 J Eur Acad